-The purpose of the Protection of Children Policy is to provide guidelines for the appropriate protection and supervision of children participating in University-sponsored programs, in programs operated by outside entities held in University facilities, and/or programs housed in University facilities, wherever those programs or facilities are located.
+The purpose of the Protection of Children and Background Screening Policy is to provide guidelines for the appropriate protection and supervision of children participating in University-sponsored programs, in programs operated by outside entities held in University facilities, and/or programs housed in University facilities, wherever those programs or facilities are located.

 Duty to Report Suspected Child Abuse

 All employees and volunteers are required by Pennsylvania law to make a report of suspected child abuse or neglect.
 Reports can be made by calling ChildLine toll free at 800-932-0313 or accessing the approved online form at compass.state.pa.us.cwis to file the information electronically.
 Within 48 hours of the verbal report to ChildLine, a written report must be submitted to the investigating agency.
 If the child abuse report is filed electronically, this step is not required.
 Following a report to the child abuse hotline, the reporting person should call Campus Safety at 570-348-6242.
 If a child is in imminent danger, or the abuse is in progress, the reporter should call 9-1-1 and report the circumstances immediately and then follow the reporting steps listed above.
 Employees and volunteers who fail to report a case of suspected child abuse or neglect may face felony charges of the third degree.

 Employees subject to the Pennsylvania Child Protective Services Law (PA CPSL) as determined by the University must complete three (3) hours of training within 90 days of hire and three (3) hours of training every five years thereafter.
 The University will provide the training.